 Since the early 2000s, a construction boom has been emerging in Istanbul.
 Urban renewal projects are driven by government – corporation partnerships wanting to maximize profits.
 These projects ended up causing unjust rent increases, displacements, social exclusion and thus gentrification.

 As a resident of Taksim, I was a part of the protests from day one.
-This led to making what suffocates the city and symbol of neoliberalism my work: construction site.
-Physically looking upon these immense sites generates a natural concern for how the land has changed and is being violently forced into a new vision of how our order of life should be.
+This led to making what suffocates the city and what symbolizes neoliberalism in Istanbul my work: construction sites.
+Physically looking upon these immense sites generates a natural concern for how the land has changed and is being violently forced into a new vision of life order.

 “Nature-Morte” demonstrates the “dead nature”, the artificialness of our current environment.